 The wiggle dress clings to the body in all the right places, and it works for all body shapes, regardless of whether you’re small and thin, or large and curvaceous.

 It’s the dress for all seasons and all occasions and its good for the office as it is for the evening.
-It’s the perfect dress for wearing to work and to wearing to dinner later without having to change outfits.
+1950s vintage wiggle dresses are the the perfect dresses for wearing to work and to wearing to dinner later without having to change outfits.

 But what do we know about where this dress came from, how did it evolve into the vintage style dress that’s still copied today?
 The wiggle dress is popular with the non-vintage wearing crowd too who are happy to wear retro copies.

 The wiggle dress was at its height of popularity in the 50s and 60s and it was a simple sheath dress that fitted from the top the bottom with defined waist and skirt that reached the knee or just below.